ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 #### **Missing Value Codes**

 All cells in the data matrix must have a value.
-Cells with missing data are represented with a missing value code.
+Cells with missing data are represented with missing value codes.

 For Field Rows or Columns containing numeric data, use "-9999" as the missing value code (or modify to match significant figures given the data).
 For Field Rows or Columns containing character data, use "N/A" as the missing value code.
 Missing values must be represented by values that can never be construed as actual data and must be consistent across variables.